 Hyphenated compound nouns serve the same purpose as their open and closed siblings, but employ punctuation to join their parts and provide clarity to determine what is a compound noun when terms are added to the primary word.

 Hyphenated compound nouns are defined in the same manner as with open and closed forms.
 This process also serves to identify the word to pluralize when you need to increase the number of the word.
-Once you’ve identified the primary or head word, you apply the appropriate rule for increasing number to this part of the whole based on the compound noun definition.
+Once you’ve identified the primary or head word, you apply the appropriate rule for increasing the number to this part of the whole based on the compound noun definition.

 Let’s look at the word brother-in-law to illustrate this.

 The primary word in brother-in-law is brother, which you determine by considering the meaning of the whole: a person who is a brother by law.
 Law, then, is modifying brother.
-To indicate more than one brother-in-law, you increase the number on the primary word brother, resulting in brothers-in-law.
+To indicate more than one brother-in-law, you increase the number of the primary word brother, resulting in brothers-in-law.
 Recall this rule to further define compound noun usage with pluralization.

 The hyphen, as mentioned earlier, will sometimes, but not always, fall out of use as a word becomes established in the lexicon.
 A hyphen is frequently necessary to add clarity based on how you define compound noun usage, as in this sentence:

 - The small horse breeder went to town.